What is Ladder Safety?

 Always be alert while on your ladder.
 Face the ladder and grip the rungs rather than the side rails.
-Always maintain three points of contact – either two hands and one foot or two feet and one hand.
+Maintain three points of contact- either two hands and one foot or two feet and one hand.
 Set your ladder at the correct angle.
 If using an extension ladder, extend it three feet above the roof or platform you are climbing to.
-Never lean or overreach.
-Instead, get off the ladder and move it to where you need to to go.
-If you need tools, carry them in a tool belt so your hands are free.
+If you need tools, carry them in a tool belt, so your hands are free.